dagargo/overwitch/docs/index.md

 The papers [Controlling adaptive resampling](https://kokkinizita.linuxaudio.org/papers/adapt-resamp.pdf) and [Using a DLL to filter time](https://kokkinizita.linuxaudio.org/papers/usingdll.pdf) by Fons Adriaensen have been very helpful and inspiring, as well as his own implementation done in the zita resamplers found in the [alsa tools](https://github.com/jackaudio/tools) project.

-At the moment, it provides support for all Overbridge 2 devices, which are Analog Four MKII, Analog Rytm MKII, Digitakt, Digitakt II, Digitone, Digitone Keys, Analog Heat, Analog Heat MKII, Analog Heat +FX and Syntakt.
+At the moment, it provides support for all Overbridge 2 devices, which are Analog Four MKII, Analog Rytm MKII, Digitakt, Digitakt II, Digitone, Digitone II, Digitone Keys, Analog Heat, Analog Heat MKII, Analog Heat +FX and Syntakt.

 Overbridge 1 devices, which are Analog Four MKI, Analog Keys and Analog Rytm MKI, are not supported yet.